truenas/documentation/content/TruenasApps/StableApps/ElasticSearch.md

 {{< include file="/static/includes/apps/InstallWizardAppNameAndVersion.md" >}}

-### AppName Configuration Settings
+### Elastic Search Configuration Settings
 <!-- Customize this section with the settings in the configuration section, and details on values to enter for each setting. -->
-*AppName* configuration settings include setting up credentials, *APT packages* (previously referred to as the commands), the *host IP and port, data directory path, upload limits, execution times, memory limits and cache memory consumption, adding a cron job with schedule, and adding additional environment variables*.
+Elastic Search configuration settings include setting up credentials, *APT packages* (previously referred to as the commands), the *host IP and port, data directory path, upload limits, execution times, memory limits and cache memory consumption, adding a cron job with schedule, and adding additional environment variables*.

-If you have an existing *AppName* account, add the credentials for that account in the **Admin User** and **Admin Password** fields.
+If you have an existing Elastic Search account, add the credentials for that account in the **Admin User** and **Admin Password** fields.
-If you do not have an existing account, enter the name and password you want to use to create the *AppName* login credentials.
+If you do not have an existing account, enter the name and password you want to use to create the Elastic Search login credentials.

 #### Adding Environment Variables

 {{< include file="/static/includes/apps/InstallWizardEnvironVariablesSettings.md" >}}
-Refer to [*AppName* documentation](URL for environment variables documentation provided in the app provider) for more information on environment variables.
+Refer to [Elastic Search documentation](URL for environment variables documentation provided in the app provider) for more information on environment variables.

 <!-- Not all apps include the following section.
 If it does, include the following, customized for the app requirements. -->
 ### User and Group Configuration <!-- Optional section, include only if the Install Wizard has this section -->